May is Asian/Pacific American Heritage Month

 The Whatcom County Council, acting as the Health Board, passed a resolution affirming that racism is a public health crisis in Whatcom County, joining other cities and counties across the state and the nation with this resolution and committing to take steps toward racial equity.

-To encourage racial equity and understanding, Bellingham Public Library supported creation of The Unrooted Experience, a series of storytelling videos by local community members.
+To encourage racial equity and understanding, Bellingham Public Library supported creation of a Digital Storytelling project titled The Unrooted Experience, a series of videos by local community members.

 Race and Social Equity